-As mother and head of her household, Fatchima is very concerned about the well-being of her children.
+As mother and head of household, Fatchima is very concerned about the well-being of her children.
 She remembers her life when armed bandits attacked her small town.
 “It was a day like any other.
 I was doing the housework and my youngest boy, Mohamed, was playing on the floor.
 Suddenly, we heard a sound of particular motorcycles; we could tell that it was many motorcycles.
-I ran outside to find out what was going on.
-Then, I saw more than 40 motorcycles with three people on each and armed rifle.
+So, I ran outside to find out what was going on.
+Then I saw more than forty motorcycles with three people on each and armed rifle.
 I cannot describe the feeling that took over me.
 I was so scared.
 The only thing I thought about was to protect my children,” she recalled.

 Fatchima is from the village of Galoube – located in the northern part of Nigeria, near the border with Niger – where she lived all her life.
 “My life has always been peaceful in Galoube.
-There, we were not rich, but I could provide for the needs of my children,” she said.
+There, we were not rich but I could provide the needs of my children,” she said.

-In order to cope with this massive number of migrants, World Vision Niger, through the Niger Refugee Emergency Response, launched in early July, has implemented various activities to assist displaced populations, in collaboration with the Government of Niger and UNHCR.
+In order to cope with this massive number of migrants, World Vision Niger, through the Niger Refugee Emergency Response, launched in early July, has implemented various activities to assist displaced populations in collaboration with the Government of Niger and UNHCR.
 The Response aims to assist more than 1,200,000 people through various crises in the regions of Tillaberi, Tahoua, Maradi and Diffa.